IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/26/16
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - Work through exercise 3 in Learn C the Hard Way
+  - Work through exercise 25 in Learn Ruby the Hard Way
+  - Had a relatively Merry Christmas
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Open up and play with my new Hardware
+  - Have fun with more Zed Shaw exercises
+  - Find ways to not nervously pace around waiting to hear back from 8th Light
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I have noticed that I have done precious little reading of Clean Code, nor have I done much in the way of preparing for my next onsite interview.
+There are reasons for this.
+I'm afraid certain activities make me look like "I am coding" while others, regardless of their value, do not.
+I cannot do much of what doesn't look like coding at the moment as I work with another nearby who I am afraid will criticise me for "not coding".
+Now that may be irrational and not entirely true, but nonetheless I feel it, so I will have to ramp up the courage to do what I need to... but not today. today I'm chickening out.
+I think I'll save the bravery for next sprint.
+It's Christmas, and I should enjoy myself.
+Save the hard growing opportunity for when I have the stength for it :)

 12/25/16
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Complete exercise 1 in Learn C the Hard Way